anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

 When presenting our project on Friday to the industry judges, one of the judges - Paul Hawxby - talked about how to ensure your app is inclusive and available for all by designing and developing with an accessibility first approach.
-I spent some time researching this appraoach and found some resources that will be really helpful.
+I spent some time researching this approach and found some resources that will be really helpful.
 He also told us about testing your website on https://www.siteimprove.com/website-checker/ and also going through your site using a screen reader to really understand a user's experience.
 These are some things I will take forward into future projects.

 I will also make sure that for our future project, the team manifesto includes a focus on accessibility first.
 I will also include in the manifesto the importance of documenting decisions as we go, and assigning someone every day who will make a note of those decisions.